-Many people claim that Counter-Strike is a game of inches, as every little detail counts.
-This statement does make sense as it is a first-person shooter game where accuracy and timing matters a lot.
-This is why players are required to have a well-performing computer to run the game with as many frames per second (FPS) as possible.
+Many people claim that Counter-Strike is a game of inches, as every little detail counts in game.
+This statement is definitely true as in this first-person shooter game, accuracy and timing matter a lot.

 Playing on low FPS can definitely impact your gameplay for the worse, which is why we highly recommend that you figure out how many FPS you are playing Counter-Strike with at all times.
 However, such information is not displayed by default, which is why you must do it manually.